Cheryl Bart: Career

-She currently serves as Non Executive Director on the boards of ME Bank, SG Fleet Ltd, Audio Pixels Holdings Ltd, Football Federation Australia (FFA), the Prince's Trust Australia, Invictus Games Sydney 2018, Moriah Foundation and TEDxSydney.
-She is an Ambassador for the Australian Himalayan Foundation and Patron of Sports Connect.
-Bart is a member of YPO Greater Sydney and of Chief Executive Women.
+She serves or has served as non-executive director on the boards of ME Bank, Football Australia, the Prince's Trust Australia, Invictus Games Sydney 2018, Moriah Foundation, and TEDxSydney.

+Other roles and memberships

+She has been an ambassador for the Australian Himalayan Foundation and patron of Sports Connect, and is a member of Chief Executive Women.

+Honours

-In 2009, Bart was appointed an Officer of the Order of Australia.
+On 26 January 2009, Bart was appointed an Officer of the Order of Australia in the Australia Day Honours.

 Bart is the first Australian female and the 31st person worldwide to complete the Explorer's Grand Slam.
 Namely, the Seven Summits plus skiing, unsupported, to the North Pole and the South Pole.
 She completed the North Pole on 22 April 2013.

 Family

 Cheryl Bart is married to Fred Bart, also a company director, and has two children.

 On 23 May 2008, Bart and her 23-year-old daughter Nikki became the first mother-daughter team to reach the summit of Mount Everest.
 The scaling of Everest also saw them complete the "Seven Summits" challenge: climbing the highest mountains in each continent.
-Her father, Emeric Klinghoffer, was a Hungarian concentration camp survivor, and her mother was Polish.
-Her daughter is Nikki Bart, with whom she became part of the first mother-daughter team to summit Mount Everest and complete the Seven Summits.